-- Area sources - Point sources - Heavy metal component of regional primary PM resulting from long range transport - Resuspension of heavy metals from bare soils and associated vehicle activity
+- Area sources - Point sources - The heavy metal component of regional primary PM massresulting from long range transport - Re-suspension of heavy metals from bare soils and re-suspension associated vehicle activity

 Modelling work was previously undertaken by Vincent and Passant (2008) to predict ambient concentrations of As, Cd and Ni in preparation for the implementation of AQDD4.
 Measured concentrations were under-predicted by the model which suggested that the source apportionment of ambient concentrations was poorly understood.
-Only area and point sources were considered as sources of ambient concentrations - the resuspension of heavy metals from bare soils and vehicles was not included in the previous modelling assessment, which used only reported emissions inventories.
+Only area and point sources were considered as sources of ambient concentrations - the re-suspension of heavy metals from bare soils and vehicles was not included in the previous modelling assessment, which used only reported emissions inventories.

 Abbott (2008) recommended methods for estimating the contribution of soil and vehicle related re-suspension processes to ambient heavy metal concentrations.
-These methods were applied for the first time in the modelling carried out for the 2008 air quality assessment (Yap et al., 2009).
-The methods used to estimate PM mass and the heavy metal concentrations from re-suspension processes are described below.
+These methods were applied for the first time in the modelling carried out for the 2008 air quality assessment (Yap et al., 2009), and subsequently in the 2009 air quality assessment (Walker et al., 2010).
+The methods used to estimate PM mass and the heavy metal concentrations from resuspension processes are described below.